alexjhetherington/footnotesforthefuture/content/words/godot-movement-manifesto/index.md

   * `move_and_collide` performs automatic depentration which obfuscates some issues, and appears to have minor issues with vertical movement and slopes; but I nevertheless recommend it for most projects
   * AnimatableBody3D is a StaticBody that affects the environment, and could be used as a mostly drop in replacement.
 I have not tested this.
 * **IMPORTANT** Godot physics is still buggy in Godot 4.0.
 Box collisions seem to work well, but Cylinder collisions are broken.
 Using [Jolt](https://github.com/godot-jolt/godot-jolt) is **absolutely mandatory** for custom character controller development.
+  * Jolt is non-deterministic; this means physics are not consistent - but physics are still predictable - there are no noticable downsides to movement using Jolt
+  * Depending on game mechanics (replays?) non-determinism might be a deal breaker - in this case fall back to default physics and the humble cube!
-* See my Godot controller [here](https://github.com/alexjhetherington/godot-character-controller-example/blob/main/player_demo.gd) to see an example of using `move_and_collide`
+* See my Godot controller [here](https://github.com/alexjhetherington/godot-character-controller-example/tree/main) to see an example of using `move_and_collide`